 Articles to help you during the Faculty process, and to advice on making changes to your church, are available here:

-Apply for a Certificate from the DAC
+Apply for a formal notification of advice from the DAC

 Obtain a Faculty from the Chancellor